martius-lab/pink-noise-rl/README.md

 }
 ```

-If there are any problems, or you have a question, don't hesitate to open an issue here on GitHub.
+If there are any problems, or if you have a question, don't hesitate to open an issue here on GitHub.